 If the virus isn’t airborne, why do doctors and nurses need to wear full protective suits, with face masks, while treating patients?

 The fake news media isn’t reporting that there were concerns back in 2012 that Ebola could easily be passed from animals to humans because of respiratory droplets in the air.

-Yet a study in the New England Journal of Medicine raised concerns.
-You’re also not being told that this Ebola outbreak has been difficult to restrain and stop because it’s not the same old strain that’s been treated before.
+Yet another study in the New England Journal of Medicine raised concerns that you’re also not being told that this Ebola outbreak has been difficult to restrain and stop because it’s not the same old strain that’s been treated before.